rubyaustralia/rubyconfau-2014-cfp/use_case_drive_development/README.md

 * Wrap up & conclusion
 * How to migrate and redsign current systems

+Note: the paper will have been published well before the conference.

 ## My Name

 Adam is a rubyist, rails guy, and general open source nerd.
 He loves